generalmaks/db_labs/docs/software.md

 VALUES("Economic policies", "How are you satisfied with Thatchers economic policies?", 2);
 INSERT INTO question(header, description, survey_id)
 VALUES("What is phenomenon in Kant`s philosophy?", "There`s only one right answer", 1);
+INSERT INTO question (header, description, survey_id) VALUES
+("Physics is important?", "Many people mean that physics is unimportant.
+Do you think so?", 6), ("How dificult is it to answer the previous question?", "Scale of 1 to 5.", 6);

 INSERT INTO option_q(content, question_id)
 VALUES("An object that exists independently of our perception", 1);